balder-dev/balder/doc/source/basics/execution_mechanism.rst

 :ref:`Scenario-Devices <Scenario-Device>` often only define the interface that is needed by the scenario-device, but we often do not provide a direct implementation of it there.
 Mostly the direct implementation is done on setup level.

-To understand the balder execution mechanism it doesn't matter where the implementation is done.
+To understand the Balder execution mechanism it doesn't matter where the implementation is done.
 First of all, it is sufficient to know, that every ``*ImplFeature`` feature in our setup is a subclass of the defined feature classes in our ``ScenarioLogin``.
 Every of these setup features contains the implementation of all interface methods and properties that are defined in